Rolando Vargas

-Their 19-7 record was the percentage best in the Sun Belt, which happened in back-to-back years, and third in his career.
-Troy finished ranked 9 in the ITA Southern region for the fifth consecutive year (there were no regional rankings during the COVID year).
+Their 19–7 record was the best in the Sun Belt, which happened in back-to-back years, and third in his career (2023, 2021).
+Troy finished ranked 9 in the ITA Southern region.
 The Trojans went on the road and defeated No. 53 South Florida.
 Another notable win was against South Alabama at home.
 Troy received an ITA Community Service Honorable mention.
 Additionally, he guided Martinez Serrano to a year-end 119 national ranking, a top 10 ITA southern ranking, and an ITA southern player to watch.

-In 2023, he guided Troy to a conference-best record of 18-7, the second time during his tenure (2021).
+In 2023, he guided Troy to a conference-best record of 18–7.
 The Trojans finished for the third consecutive year in the Sunbelt Conference semifinals.
 Troy finished ranked in the top 10 in the ITA Southern region for the fourth time in a row in the year-end rankings.
-Under his tutelage, Mario Martinez Serrano earned ITA Southern Freshman of the Year.
+Under his tutelage, Mario Martinez Serrano earned Sunbelt and ITA Southern Freshman of the Year.

 On May 13, 2022, he was named USPTA Southern College Coach of the Year.

 In 2022, Vargas led Troy to its second straight appearance in the Sun Belt Conference Tournament semifinals, with 16 victories and a win over No. 48 Louisiana.
-In addition to the ranked win, the Trojans almost pulled off another stunner at No. 24 Florida State before losing to the Seminoles, 4-3, after a pair of three-set matches didn't go Troy's way.
+In addition to the ranked win, the Trojans almost pulled off another stunner at No. 24 Florida State before losing to the Seminoles, 4–3, after a pair of three-set matches didn't go Troy's way.
 Troy finished ranked 9 in the Southern region, which is their third straight appearance in the year-end rankings.

-In 2021, he led the Troy Trojans to a conference-high 20-4 record, finishing with an 8 ranking in the Southern region and as high as 60 nationally.
+In 2021, he led the Troy Trojans to a conference-high 20–4 record, finishing with an 8 ranking in the Southern region and as high as 60 nationally.
+Under his coaching, Carles Anton earned Sunbelt Freshman of the year honors.

 Although the 2019–20 season was cut short due to the COVID-19 pandemic, Vargas' squad continued to show improvement.
-Under Vargas' leadership, the Trojans posted an 11-4 overall record and ended the season on a six-match winning streak.
+Under Vargas' leadership, the Trojans posted an 11–4 overall record and ended the season on a six-match winning streak.
 He also guided Oskar Michalek to 125 in the year-end national rankings.

 In his first season in 2018–19, he guided his squad to 17 wins, the most since the program won 25 during the 2014–15 season.
 Troy also finished ranked 9 in the region.

 Vargas spent one season as the head coach at Radford, where he led the Highlanders to a four-win improvement from the year prior.